alialib/alia/docs/assorted-examples.md

-Here's a simple tip calculator that shows off some [actions](actions.md), as well as how you can use alia's data graph to 'magically' manifest state when and where you need it, even in the middle of reactive application code.
+Here's a simple tip calculator that shows off some [actions](actions.md), as well as how you can use alia's data graph to 'magically' manifest state when and where you need it, even in the middle of declarative application code.

 [source](numerical.cpp ':include :fragment=tip-calculator')